navikt/pyarxaas/docs/user-guide/creating-and-using-hierarchies.rst

 :ref:`order_hierarchy_builder` are suited for categorical attributes.
 Attributes such as country, education level and employment status.

-Order bases hierarchies are built using groupings with optional labeling.
+Order based hierarchies are built using groupings with optional labeling.
 This means that grouping is completed on the list of values as it is.
 This means the list has to be sorted according to some ordering before a hierarchy can be made.
 On the positive side.
 Order based hierarchies are usually very reusable depending on the domain.